FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 We have chased down baseless conspiracy theories designed solely to influence the 2024 election in favor of Donald Trump.

-He's from New York Duh Now surprise Republicans chose to just dig deeper And spend more money Imagine what could have happened if we had spent these thousands of hours of staff time, those millions of games addressing even the political violence that now threatens our country.
+Imagine what could have happened if we had spent these thousands of hours of staff time, those millions of taxpayers, addressing even surprise to the political violence that now threatens our country.

-The assassinate Butler would not have had such easy access to the weapon he used to fire on that crowd.
+The assassin of Butler would not have had such easy access to the weapon he used to fire on that crowd.

-Director Ray, your agency is responsible for addressing some of the most serious issues of our time.
+Director Ray, your agency is responsible for addressing some of the most serious of our time.

 The Bureau of Fights Gun Violence, which claims the lives of 40,000 Americans every year.

-It protects election security from growing threats for maligned foreign actors who are working tirelessly to influence our elections.
+It protects election security from growing threats through malign foreign actors who are working tirelessly to influence our elections.

 It protects against domestic terrorists and violent extremists who have been a growing threat in recent years and have carried out horrific mass shootings and deadly events around the country.